tonyxieuoft/BCB430_Chang_Lab_program/README.md

 #### BLAST Results Directory (output)

 The BLAST results directory has the same structure as **NEPR** directories.
-The gene and taxonomic directories from the reference sequence-containing input NEPR directory are conserved.
+The gene and taxonomic directories from the input NEPR directory in option 3 part (a) (supplying query sequences) to are conserved.
 All naming conventions for fasta files and fasta headings remain the same.
-The only exception is the replacement of the "mRNA accession" section in the fasta heading with a "reference query mRNA accession" section, as the new BLAST-predicted sequences do not directly correspond to any sequences in NCBI Entrez.
+The only exception is the replacement of the "mRNA accession" section in the fasta heading with a "reference query mRNA accession" section, as the new BLAST-predicted sequences do not directly correspond to any RNA transcript sequences in NCBI Entrez.

 ### Option 4: Concatenate gene sequences into alignment files